Brucius/Bell_Lapadula_Simulation/README.md

 ## Getting started
 There are 3 files included salt,shadow and filesimulation text files to simulate Unix Access Control and file system.
-1. Salt stores the username and the salted file.
+1. Salt stores the username and the salt to be appended in password hashing.
 2. Password is hashed using md5 implementation by Frank Thilo's (thilo@unix-ag.org) and stored in shadow file.
 3. Records of files are stored in file simulation together with security clearance to simulate BLP model.